 Besides Young, you can also find cards for HOFs like Buck Ewing, John Clarkson, and Jesse Burkett.

-In 2018 Heritage auctioned a signed version of this card which sold for slightly under $100,000.
+In 2018 Heritage auctioned a cabinet card with a similar design.
+It sold for slightly under $100,000.

 E107s are really tough to come across and expensive when they eventually make it to an auction house.